camunda/camunda-docs-manual/content/user-guide/process-engine/authorization-service.md

   </tr>
   <tr>
     <td>Grant Authorization (<code>AUTH_TYPE_GRANT</code>)</td>
-    <td>Ranges over users and groups and grant a set of permissions.
+    <td>Ranges over users and groups and grants a set of permissions.
 Grant authorizations are commonly used for adding permissions to a user or group that the global authorization revokes.</td>
     <td>1</td>
   </tr>
   <tr>
     <td>Revoke Authorization (<code>AUTH_TYPE_REVOKE</code>)</td>
-    <td>Ranges over users and groups and revoke a set of permissions.
-Revoke authorizations are commonly used for revoking permissions to a user or group the the global authorization grants.</td>
+    <td>Ranges over users and groups and revokes a set of permissions.
+Revoke authorizations are commonly used for revoking permissions to a user or group that the global authorization grants.</td>
     <td>2</td>
   </tr>
 </table>